PedroPerpetua/django-rest-framework-boilerplate/docs/README.md

 ## Configuration

+### Dynamic configuration
+Settings can be included as dynamic using [Constance](https://github.com/jazzband/django-constance).
+See their docs for more information.

 ### Config files
 `.env` is the main configuration file.
 It's recommended to use `extensions.utilities.env` functions to extract variables in multiple formats from here.
 See `.env.example` for available configurations and more details.
 This file should be placed in the respective docker folders: `./docker/dev/.env` and / or `./docker/prod/.env`.